tldr-pages/tldr/pages/common/git-count-objects.md

 # git count-objects

-> Count unpacked number of objects and their disk consumption.
+> Count the number of unpacked objects and their disk consumption.
 > More information: <https://git-scm.com/docs/git-count-objects>.

-- Display count of all objects and their disk usage:
+- Count all objects and display the total disk usage:

 `git count-objects`

-- Display count of all objects and their disk usage, displaying sizes in human readable units:
+- Display a count of all objects and their total disk usage, displaying sizes in human readable units:

 `git count-objects -H`